eaygoren/match-game/README.md

-# Slot Game Case Study
+# Word Puzzle Game Test Project

-This ad game was developed as a case study for the Playable Factory project using modern web technologies.
+This ad game was developed as a test project using modern web technologies.

 ## Table of Contents